Miszczo/nuxt-portfolio/content/blog/first.md

 ---
-title: 'Title of the page'
+title: 'First post on our website'
 description: 'meta description of the page'
 head:
   meta: